Want to adopt a DunRoamin' cat or dog? Here's how to get started (please read all criteria):

 3. puppies will only be adopted to new homes if all existing dogs are fully vaccinated;

-4. our dogs and puppies are adopted as companion animals only and as such are expected to be indoor family members.
+4. our dogs and puppies are adopted as companion animals only and are expected to be indoor family members.
 They will not be adopted out only to be tied outside all day/night and must not be allowed to roam outside unsupervised;

 5. cats must be indoor cats only and not allowed outside unless in a secure enclosure or on a halter and leash;